|TU||10:00 - 17:00|

 Wheelchairs are also available on loan from the museum foyer (to avoid disappointment, please call the museum information desk the day before your intended visit.
 The desk can be reached via tel.
 070 - 338 12 19 on Tuesday – Sunday between 11 a.m. and 5 p.m.)

-The museum has a lift and this can be used to reach the disabled toilet facilities, situated in the basement.
+The museum has an elevator and this can be used to reach the disabled toilet facilities, situated in the basement.
 Accompanying carers (one per disabled person) are charged no admission fees.

 There are plenty of free on-street parking spaces in front of the Gemeentemuseum Den Haag.